par274/synapseui/readme.md

 - [Nikic/fast-route](https://github.com/nikic/FastRoute)
 - [Doctrine/DBAL](https://github.com/doctrine/dbal)

-### License
+## License

-SynapseUI is a open-source project and licensed under the MIT License(MIT).
-Please read the [license file](https://github.com/par274/synapseui/blob/main/license.md).
+The software in this repository is released under the **GNU General Public License v2 (GPL-2.0) or later** from the Free Software Foundation.
+You can also [read the text of the license](https://github.com/par274/synapseui/blob/main/license.md).